 Industrial emissions to water are reported under the European Pollutant Transfer and Release Register (E-PRTR).
 Although this covers the 45 substances included in the WFD’s list of priority substances, the data quality and consistency of reporting across countries are sufficient for only a small selection of water pollutants, which does not include numerous organic pollutants, pesticides and emerging compounds, such as pharmaceuticals and microplastics.
-Improving and widening the scope of reporting to the E-PRTR would allow for a more meaningful analysis of the impacts of industrial emissions on Europe’s water bodies.
+Improving and widening the scope of reporting to the E-PRTR would allow a more meaningful analysis of the impacts of industrial emissions on Europe’s water bodies.

 Industrial releases to water are complex, with very different underlying environment issues at stake.
 Total organic carbon (TOC), nitrogen and phosphorus are three key parameters of overall pollution in water releases, with a focus on the impact these waters can have in the functioning of water ecosystems, particularly the abovementioned eutrophication phenomenon.
 Progress across countries in containing these releases is mixed, as highlighted in Figure 2.
 While this reflects, in certain instances, better monitoring of releases, it confirms the remaining need to better treat these releases in line with the objectives of EU water policies.